ikthedar/Global-Covid19-Statistics/README.md

 Used Axios, the promise based HTTP client to get API responses

-Fetched Total cases, total deaths, total recovered
+Fetched Total cases, total deaths, total recovered from the API response